yurayura-nmr/chikaterasu/README.rst

 Special bonds
 -------------

-Zinc coordination
+Metal coordination
-"""""""""""""""""
+""""""""""""""""""

-(in the case of Zn2+ ions (or similar) in the input PDB file.)
+The example here is written for the case of Zn2+ ions bound to a protein in the input PDB file.
+Similar steps should work for other ions (Ca2+, Mg2+, etc.).

 Choose 2 coordinating Cys residues and define them as CYM (instead of CYS) in the PDB file to ensure charge neutrality (Zn2+ + Cym- + Cym-).
 For this example, let us assume that CYS residues Cys197 and Cys214 were chosen as CYM residues.
 Cys200 and Cys211 are chosen as regular CYS residues.